 The first team logo resembles a seal, linking the emblem to the nickname derived from print publications.
 The outer circle of the emblem features the sports movement’s name, while the center shows a very eccentric gentleman who represents the Demon Deacon prototype.

-The sports movement got its current name 90 years after the university’s foundation, thanks to newspaper reporters who emphasized that despite their religious roots, the athletes fought like devils.
+The sports movement got its current name 90 years after the university’s foundation, thanks to newspaper reporters who emphasized that, despite their religious roots, the athletes fought like devils.

-As a result, the nickname “Demon Deacons” stuck to the teams.
+As a result, the nickname “Demon Deacons” stuck to the team.
 The first embodiment of the devilish old Baptist deacon was student Jack Baldwin.
 He was the first to wear a top hat and collar and lead the team onto the field.

 1993 – 2006